nvtkaszpir/prusa-connect-camera-script/README.md

 ### CSI camera on Raspberry Pi

+Depending on the operating system you have you need to choose between `csi.dist` (libcamera or rpicam-still) or `csi-legacy.dist` (raspistill).

+Example for newer operating systems (libcamera or rpicam-still):

 - copy `csi.dist` as `.csi` if you want to use Raspberry Pi camera
 - in copied file `.csi` replace `token-change-me` with the value of the token you copied